Independent Living Skills Training offered by Disability Empowerment Center in Auburn

 - Support with communication devices, transportation, and support with activities

-Independent Living Services offered by Washington State Department of Services for the Blind in Seattle
+Independent Living Services offered at Washington State Department of Services for the Blind in Seattle

 Assesses the needs of those who are blind or have low vision to maximize their level of independence by teaching adaptive skills and recommending adaptive devices.
 Focuses on helping those not seeking employment.
 Serves northwest Washington.